 As for the object of Holes’ obsessive investigative work, Joseph James DeAngelo pleaded guilty to 26 charges in a raping and killing spree.
 He was ultimately charged with 13 counts of murder, with additional special circumstances, as well as 13 counts of kidnapping for robbery.

-After learning about the life of true-crime celebrity Paul Holes, read about serial killer Edmund Kemper, whose story is almost too gross to be real.
+After learning about the life of true-crime celebrity Paul Holes, read about Sharon Huddle, Joseph James DeAngelo’s wife.
 Then, discover the horrifying story of David Parker Ray, the “Toy Box Killer.”